2. Progestin-only birth control pills (“mini-pills”)

 Exluton Linestrenol 500 mcg.
 Monophasic drug of the latest generation.

-Hormonal contraceptives around the world are considered the most reliable in terms of protection against unwanted pregnancy.
+Hormonal contraception all over the world they are considered the most reliable in terms of protection against unwanted pregnancy.
 They are trusted by millions of women in civilized countries.
-They give the freedom to choose the time of birth of the desired child, emancipation in sexual relations, deliverance from certain diseases and suffering.
+They give freedom to choose the time of birth of the desired child, emancipation in sexual relationships, and relief from certain diseases and suffering.
 Subject to the rules of use hormonal contraceptives provide, without a doubt, a high level of reliability.
-In the last decade, interest in this method of protection has also increased in our country, but passions about the benefits and harms, advantages and disadvantages in their use do not subside.
+In the last decade, interest in this method of protection has also increased in our country, but passions about the benefits and harms, advantages and disadvantages of their use do not subside.

 Combined contraceptives are divided into drugs: